bodand/InfoCLI/docs/SpecializationEndpoints.md

 The library allows some templates to be specialized in order to provide custom functionality in the library, for supporting custom types and the error reporting.

-## specialize.hpp

-Under `info/cli/specialize.hpp`, all specializable templates are included without anything getting instantiated, so if you wish to specialize anything, include this first, define your specializations, then include `info/cli.hpp`.
-The headers' structure other than these two headers is regarded as an implementation detail, thus is volatile to depend on, as it can change even with a patch version bump.

 ## Endpoints

 The followings define the requirements for each type of specialization, and their